agra-uni-bremen/symex-vp/README.md

 The following environment variables can be set:

-* **SYMEX_ERREXIT:** If set, terminate after encountering the first error (see below) during symbolic execution of the software.
+* **SYMEX_ERREXIT:** If set, terminate after encountering the first error during symbolic execution of the software.
 * **SYMEX_TIMEOUT:** This can be used to configure the solver timeout of the employed SMT solver, by default no timeout is used.
+The timeout is given in seconds.
-* **SYMEX_TIMEBUDGET:** Time budget for path exploration, by default the software is explored until all branches have been negated.
+* **SYMEX_TIMEBUDGET:** Time budget (in seconds) for path exploration, by default the software is explored until all branches have been negated.
 * **SYMEX_TESTCASE:** This environment variable can point to a test case file for replaying inputs causing an error.
 This is most useful in conjunction with `--debug-mode`.